Modern Languages and Literatures

 LCTR 200: Collage Magazine

 LCTR 200 is a practicum designed to provide an opportunity for students with some knowledge of any language other than English to learn about the design and production of Collage Magazine, while earning course credit.
 Collage Magazine represents cultural and linguistic diversity within the Lake Forest College community.
 The 0.25 credit course is graded on a Pass-Fail basis and requires enrolled students to complete forty (40) hours of work as Executive Board members contributing to the editing, production, and promotion of Collage, Lake Forest College's literary journal in the languages since 1969.
 The course is overseen by the faculty advisor to Collage, who will arrange for grade/credit assignments in consultation with the chair of the Modern Languages and Literatures Department.
 May be repeated; up to one full credit may be counted toward Lake Forest College graduation.
 No prerequisites.
-(Under the Forester Fundamental Curriculum, this course meets the Creative & Performing Arts and Experiential Learning requirements.)
+(This course satisfies Experiential Learning and Creative & Performing Arts.)

 LCTR 201: Linguistics and Literature

 A consideration of the major linguistic theories and their implications and relations to literary criticism.
 Special emphasis on applications to literary criticism of transformational grammar, stratificational grammar, and tagmemics.
 Discussion and critical appraisal of the value of such approaches to literary analysis.
 Taught in English.
 No prerequisites.
-(Under the Forester Fundamental Curriculum, this course meets the Humanities requirement.)
+(This course satisfies Humanities.)

 cross listed: LING 201